redbadger/crux/README.md

 - `view: () -> ViewModel` - provides the shell with the current data for displaying user interface

-Updating the user interface is considered a side-effect and is provided by the built-in `Render` capability.

-This design means the core can be tested very easily, without any mocking and stubbing, by simply checking the Input/Output behaviour of the three functions.

-### Foreign Function Interface

 The Foreign Function Interface allowing the shell to call the above functions is provided by Mozilla's [UniFFI](https://mozilla.github.io/uniffi-rs/) on a mobile